 It’s Christmas as I watch my brothers, two older, one younger, follow my father out the front door in their fancies.
 They’re leaving my mother and me home, heading to Chicago to spend the evening at Aunt Mary and Uncle Murray’s, where a ceiling high Christmas tree salutes guests as they enter the apartment from the carpeted hallway on the fifth floor.
-Mother’s side of the family was Jewish, I understood, but not in the same way my father’s side was; Dad grew up in an Orthodox home, Mom’s childhood experience was pretty non-observant.
+Mother’s side of the family was Jewish, I understood, but not in the same way my father’s side was.
+Dad grew up in an observant, kosher home; Mom’s childhood experience was pretty non-observant.
 Mom and Dad, I now believe, combined the two for our family.

-Inside our Waukegan home one hour north of Chicago my mother, father, brothers and I were, if not Orthodox, definitely Jewish: we attended Friday night services and lit the candles at sundown each week.
+Inside our Waukegan home one hour north of Chicago my mother, father, brothers and I were, if not kosher, definitely Jewish: we attended Friday night services and lit the candles at sundown each week.
 On Sundays until we moved to Southern California in 1970, my brothers and I attended Sunday School.
+My oldest brother went to Hebrew School, and would have soon been bar mitzvahed had we remained in Illinois.
 We celebrated Porum, and Passover, and the High Holidays; ate lamb chops instead of pork chops.
 I loved being Jewish; this is a deep truth I’ve carried with me into adulthood, even if the practices of religion were mostly left behind in Waukegan.

 Once a year, however, the excitement of dressing up in velvet, with white tights, patent leather shoes, and my rabbit fur winter coat with matching muff was a happening I crazily looked forward to probably starting after Halloween.